environmental-bioinformatics-master/2023-HW3-Snakemake/README.md

 Now, it is time to get `Snakemake` to run `slurm` for you.
 To do this, I have provided a file called `cluster.yaml`.
 Open it up and take a look.
 This is the file that describes the resources required for running this file on `slurm`.
 The top `__default__: ` specifies default parameters.
 You don't need to change any of these except `account`.
 Here you should fill in your slurm username.
 But, you can see that some important info is provided (like run time in minutes, memory in GB).

 Below this you will see each of the rules you wrote specified.
-I have filled in one rule with requirements already for you (`trim_galore`).
+I have filled in one rule with requirements already for you (`trim_galore_forward`).
 For the others, I leave it to you to fill in the requirements.
 Follow the formatting of the first rule, fill in the others.

 Once you have saved the cluster file, it is time to execute it on slurm.
 Generally, this is the command that you would use to do it (also saved in the file `submit_snakemake.sh`):